twbs/bootstrap/site/content/docs/5.3/components/accordion.md

 ### Flush

-Add `.accordion-flush` to remove the default `background-color`, some borders, and some rounded corners to render accordions edge-to-edge with their parent container.
+Add `.accordion-flush` to remove some borders and rounded corners to render accordions edge-to-edge with their parent container.

 {{< example class="bg-body-secondary" >}}
 <div class="accordion accordion-flush" id="accordionFlushExample">